 - A. Comparability.
 The state requests a waiver of the requirements contained in §1902(a)(10)(B) of the Act in order to provide the services specified in Appendix C that are not otherwise available under the approved Medicaid state plan to individuals who: (a) require the level(s) of care specified in Item 1.F and (b) meet the target group criteria specified in Appendix B. - B. Income and Resources for the Medically Needy.
-Indicate whether the state requests a waiver of §1902(a)(10)(C)(i)(III) of the Act in order to use institutional income and resource rules for the medically needy (select one):
+Indicate whether the state requests a waiver of §1902(a)(10)(C)(i)(III)

-Not Applicable

-C. Statewideness.
-Indicate whether the state requests a waiver of the statewideness requirements in §1902(a)(1) of the Act (select one):

-If yes, specify the waiver of statewideness that is requested (check each that applies):
+of the Ac t in order to use institutional income and resource rules for the medically needy (select one): Not .
+Applicable No Yes C. Statewid (select or eness.
+Indicate whether the state requests a waiver of the statewideness requirements in §1902(a)(1) of the Act (e): No Yes If ye es, specify the waiver of statewideness that is requested (check each that applies): Geographic Limitation.

-Geographic Limitation.
 A waiver of statewideness is requested in order to furnish services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the state.
 Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area: